mariostg/bft/mkdocs/docs/allocation/index.md

 Allocations are managed at both cost center and fund center level using the appropriate entry form.
 Creating or updating an allocation will update the monthly allocation for the current FY and period.
-Deleting an allocation has no effect on the monthly forecast adjustment.
+Deleting an allocation has no effect on the monthly allocation.

 ## Viewing Allocations